Mon – Fri 9:00 – 17.00

 When you file a custody dispute with a Nevada court, parental kidnapping may complicate your case.

-A judge can deem an action inappropriate with or without evidence of a kidnapping.
-If you are due to get divorced or in the middle of a custody case, the court will expect you to behave in ways that ensure your child’s safety and best interests.
+judge can deem an action inappropriate with or without evidence of a kidnapping.
+If you are due to get a contested divorce or in the middle of a custody case, the court will expect you to behave in ways that ensure your child’s safety and best interests.

 Here are some dos and don’ts to remember when a custody case is pending: